gridonic/coding/README.md

 - Keep line-length to a sensible maximum, e.g., 80 columns.
 - Use "sentence case" comments and consistent text indentation.

-Tip: Write comments before you write the actual code.
-It forces you to verbalize and structure in your head what the code will do and what purpose it serves.
+Tip: Write comments before you write the actual code of the class, method, component, etc. It forces you to verbalize and structure in your head what the code will do and what purpose it serves.

 Tip: configure your editor to provide you with shortcuts to output agreed-upon comment patterns.